crowdsecurity/crowdsec/docs/v1.X/docs/localAPI/index.md

  - Machines : they authenticate with a login&password and can not only read decisions, but create new ones

+## Note on SSL encryption

+The most common use case of the local API is to listen on localhost.
+In that case there's no need for configuring any ssl layer.
+In some cases, the local API will listen for other crowdsec installation that will report its triggered scenarios.
+In that case, the endpoint may be configured with ssl.

 See the [Local API public documentation]({{v1X.lapi.swagger}})